HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 )
 }}

 One of the biggest reasons for failing mobile-friendliness was that 13.5% of pages did not use a legible font size.
-Meaning https://web.dev/font-size/60% or more of the text had <a hreflang="en" href="https://web.dev/font-size/">a font size smaller than 12px which can be hard to read on mobile.
+Meaning <a hreflang="en" href="https://web.dev/font-size/">60% or more of the text had a font size smaller than 12px</a> which can be hard to read on mobile.

 ### Core Web Vitals